 You will also be able to find the more common fossils in the piles.
 Corals and brachiopods will be common within all of the rock in the piles.
 There are many different species of both types of fossils to be found.
 Crinoids can be found in the bayview commonly, calyxes, however, are uncommon. (click on photo for a close-up)

-There are a few types of cephalopods (ancient squid fossils) that can be found as well.
+There are other more uncommon fossils that can be found.
+Various species of bivalves (clams) can be found in the rock There are a few types of cephalopods (ancient squid fossils) that can be found as well.
 2 major genera of straight shelled cephalopods: Dolorthoceras which has a smooth shell and Spyroceras which has ridges on its shell, and curled cephalopods called goniatites—these are much rarer.
 You can find gastropods of different species within all of the rock as well.
 There is also some plant material that can be found uncommonly. (click on photo for a close-up)

 Carpoids